Skip to content

 Contributing Editors

-Ruth Awad is a Lebanese-American poet and the recipient of the 2018 Ohioana Book Award for Poetry, a 2016 Ohio Arts Council Individual Excellence Award, the 2012 and 2013 Dorothy Sargent Rosenberg Poetry Prize, and the 2011 Copper Nickel Poetry Prize.
-Her work has appeared in The New Republic, The Missouri Review, CALYX, Nashville Review, The Adroit Journal, and elsewhere.
-Awad has an MFA in poetry from Southern Illinois University Carbondale, and she lives in Columbus, Ohio.
+Ruth Awad is a Lebanese-American poet, a 2021 NEA Poetry fellow, and the author of Outside the Joy (Third Man Books, 2024) and Set to Music a Wildfire, winner of the 2016 Michael Waters Poetry Prize and the 2018 Ohioana Book Award for Poetry.
+Alongside Rachel Mennies, she is the co-editor of The Familiar Wild: On Dogs and Poetry.
+She is the recipient of a 2020 and 2016 Ohio Arts Council Individual Excellence Award, and she won the 2013 and 2012 Dorothy Sargent Rosenberg Poetry Prize and the 2011 Copper Nickel Poetry Contest.
+Her work appears in The Atlantic, AGNI, Poetry, Poem-a-Day, The Believer, The New Republic, Pleiades, The Missouri Review, The Rumpus, and elsewhere.
+She has an MFA in poetry from Southern Illinois University Carbondale, and she lives and writes in Columbus, Ohio.

 Matthew Guenette is the author of American Busboy (Akron Series in Poetry) and Sudden Anthem, winner of the 2007 American Poetry Journal Book Prize from Dream Horse Press.
 His poems have appeared in Another Chicago Magazine, DIAGRAMThe Greensboro ReviewIndiana ReviewThe Spoon River Poetry ReviewThe National Poetry Review, and other publications.